-Now I understand many of you think fluoride is some magical cure for cavities.
-Or you’re a little scared to completely stop using it.
+Now I understand many of you think fluoride is some magical cure for cavities (or maybe you’re scared to completely stop using it).

 But millions of people have dropped fluoride from their dental care routine, started using fluoride-free toothpaste and have perfectly healthy teeth.

 But the proof is on the toothpaste label.